SillyFreak/typst-scrutinize/docs/manual.typ

 Let's look at a free text question as a simple example:

-== Free text questions
+== Free form questions

-In free text questions, the student simply has some free space in which to put their answer:
+In free form questions, the student simply has some free space in which to put their answer:

 #task-example(```typ
-#import task-kinds: free-text-answer
+#import task-kinds: free-form

 // toggle the following comment or pass `--input solution=true`
 // to produce a sample solution